nawaljahmed/x230-Hackintosh/README.md

 # x230 Hackintosh
-# WARNING: THIS REPO IS UNFINISHED AND ABANDONED!
-IT MAY BE COMPLETED AT A LATER TIME, HOWEVER FOR THE UNFORSEEN FUTURE IT WILL STAY THE SAME.
 A guide for anyone trying to Hackintosh their Thinkpad x230.
+I actually used a x230i and it worked the exact same.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/11577850/64479428-0c603d00-d185-11e9-8c3e-6c30f41f5ffe.png">